-Making the decision as to which geriatric care manager a senior chooses can seem like a daunting task, however.
+Making the decision as to which geriatric care manager a family chooses can seem like a daunting task.
 Such an important role should be carefully thought out, and there are many factors that could influence a senior's decision, or that of his or her loved ones.

-Here are some things to keep in mind when choosing a geriatric care manager:
+Here are some things to keep in mind when choosing a care professional.

 Services Provided by a Care Manager